xRET2pwn/xret2pwn.github.io/_posts/2022-04-26-Building-Token-Vault-Part0x02.md

 # Weaponization

-If you remember in the part 1 we build MakeToken, Stealtoken, and Revert2Self functions.
+If you remember in part 1 we build MakeToken, Stealtoken, and Revert2Self functions.
 ![1](/assets/img/posts/Building-Token-Vault-Part0x01/1.png)

-So, in this blog we are going to build three other function first for adding token, second one for list token, and last one UseToken to reuse token in token vault.
-So, Let's get start in building our header file.
+So, in this blog, we are going to build three other functions first for adding a token, the second one for listing tokens, and the last one UseToken to reuse tokens in a token vault.
+So, Let's get a start in building our header file.
-Simply we create linked list to store our data into it.
+Simply we create a linked list to store our data into it.

 ![2](/assets/img/posts/Building-Token-Vault-Part0x01/2.png)